-However, the Authority's overall net position increased \$6,737,670 (after prior period adjustment) from the prior fiscal year.
+However, the Authority's overall net position decreased \$658,464 (after prior period adjustment) from the prior fiscal year.
 The reasons for this overall decrease are discussed in the following sections for governmental activities and business-type activities.

 Governmental Activities.
-During the current fiscal year, net position for governmental activities increased \$12,810,576 (after prior period adjustment) from the prior fiscal year for an ending balance of \$137,766,362.
-This is mostly due to a transfer in of \$12,500,000 as a result of selling the General Old Golf Course to the V.A.
+During the current fiscal year, net position for governmental activities increased \$221,995 (after prior period adjustment) from the prior fiscal year for an ending balance of \$137,988,357.
+This is mostly due to a \$519,281 increase in Other Payables and \$394,701 increase in Net Pension/OPEB liability.

 Business-type Activities.
-For the Authority's business-type activities, the results for the current fiscal year were positive in that overall net position had an ending balance of \$68,911,631.
-The total decrease in net position for business-type activities was \$6,072,906 (after prior period adjustment) or 8.1% from the prior fiscal year.
-This is mostly due to the transfer out of \$12,500,000 from the Golf Course Fund to the General Fund as a result of the sale of the Golf Course Land.
-The Airport Authority had an increase of \$3,657,723 mostly due to Capital Contributions.
+For the Authority's business-type activities, the results for the current fiscal year were positive in that overall net position had an ending balance of \$68,096,293.
+The total decrease in net position for business-type activities was \$815,338 (after prior period adjustment) or 1.3% from the prior fiscal year.
+The Airport Authority had a decrease in net position of \$426,624 mostly due to depreciation expense of \$778,603.
+Green Acres also decreased due to a transfer of \$300,000 to the Authority's General Fund.
 All other funds also had a decrease in net position due to operating costs not being covered by operating revenue.
-Green Acres also decreased due to a transfer of \$400,000 to the Authority's General Fund.